Transformers: Fall of Cybertron: Plot

 In the final days of the war for Cybertron, the Autobots attempt to flee their dying homeworld aboard the Ark, but their spacecraft comes under attack by the Decepticon flagship Nemesis.
 While Optimus Prime engages Megatron on the outer surface of the Ark, Bumblebee is sent by Ratchet to find and assist the former.
-Just as Megatron is about to deliver a killing blow, Bumblebee jumps in and sacrifices his life for Optimus.
+Just as Megatron is about to fire a killing shot, Bumblebee jumps in and takes it for Optimus.